Creating a healthier planet

 We’re working to reduce the impact we have on the environment.

-We are committed to reporting on our plans and progress and so are actively embracing emerging guidance and regulation, such as the TCFD framework, that will support best practice across the market and help enhance transparency.
+We are committed to transparent reporting and welcome guidance and regulation that support best practice across the market.

-We support the Principles for Responsible Investment (PRI) through our parent company, Discovery who are a signatory.
+We support the Principles for Responsible Investment (PRI) through our parent company, Discovery, a signatory committed to advancing sustainable finance.

-Our investments are managed by portfolio asset managers who have adopted responsible investment practices.
-We have also taken steps to reduce the carbon intensity of our bond portfolio.
+We have also taken steps to reduce the carbon intensity of our bond portfolio and continue to explore opportunities for impact and sustainable investing.

 We have multiple initiatives for our employees to help them live greener lives.